serain/serain.github.io/_posts/2018-12-30-effective-security-pipeline.markdown

 * Remove unnecessary or `setuid` binaries

-If your image ships with `curl` or `nc` chances are your application doesn't need them, but an attacker would find them handy.
+If your image ships with `curl` or `nc`, chances are your application doesn't need them, but an attacker would find them handy.
 Similarly, unnecessary `setuid` binaries could offer paths to privilege escalation.
 As much as possible, ensure developers are removing unnecessary binaries by the end of the Dockerfile.

 * Enforce hash checks on `curl` and `wget`